sombriks/enterprise-kotlin-handbook/samples/project-014-spring-with-database/README.md

 The application persists the number of site visits at
 <http://localhost:8080/visit>.
 The number of total visits must survive
 application restarts as long as the database isn't deleted.

+All saved visits can be seen at <http://localhost:8080/visit/em-list-all>.

+Sample on search at.

+Sample on paging with Slice at.

+Sample on paging with Page at.